Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Q-Constraints and angle categories

 Consider the edges $e_1,e_2,\dots,e_k$ in this circular order along face $f$, and let $e_{k+1}=e_{1}$.
-We can add additional vertices at the bend points of the edges.
-Subdividing an edge increases $k$ but it also creates an additional angle of category $180^\circ$, so the total effect neutralizes.
-Thus, we now we have a $k$-gon (possibly with a larger $k$ than before) whose edges $e_i$ are straight-line segments.
+We add a subdivision vertex at each bend of an edge incident to $f$.
+Note that this operation increases $k$; however, since both the two edge-segments incident to each bend lie inside two opposite quadrants with respect to the bend, by assumption, the internal angle of $f$ at each subdivision vertex has category $180^\circ$, and so the total effect neutralizes.
+Thus, we now have a $k$-gon (possibly with a larger $k$ than before) whose edges $e_i$ are straight-line segments.
 By the formula for the angle sum of a $k$-gon, we have $k \cdot 180^\circ - 360^\circ =\sum_{i=1}^k{\beta(\angle{e_i,e_{i+1}})} =\sum_{i=1}^k{A(\angle{e_i,e_{i+1}})}$, where the latter equality holds since the correction terms cancel out.
 The proof for the outer face is analogous.
-Hence, the Cycle condition holds. \end{proof}
+Hence, the Cycle Condition holds. \end{proof}